Best Organic Tea Brands

 They’re a B-certified corporation, making them a purpose-driven company that benefits shareholders, employees, the community and the environment.

 If that’s not enough, they’re also fair trade certified.
-This guarantees farm workers are paid living wages and treated right.
+These guarantees farm workers are paid living wages and treated right.

 I see Choice Organic Teas at my health food store a lot.
-Perhaps that’s because they have some pretty impressive wellness teas to choose from.
+Perhaps that’s because they have some pretty impressive wellness organic tea options to choose from.

 It’s great how all their teas are made using organic ingredients, so you can trust what you’re drinking is of the highest quality.